John Macarthur (colonial officer): Extensive wealth

 The export of wool soon made Macarthur the richest man in New South Wales.
 In 1822, he finally obtained his second 5,000 acre grant and was awarded with two medals for exporting 150000 lb of wool to England and for increasing the quality of his wool to that of the finest Saxon Merino.
 In the early 1820s, John Macarthur was an owner of more than 100 horses.
 He established Camden Park Stud and was a major provider of bloodhorses.
 His sons, James and William Macarthur, followed in his footsteps and became important thoroughbred owners and breeders.

 Macarthur also established Australia's first commercial vineyard.
 He imported vine plants when he returned to New South Wales in 1817, which he successfully cultivated at Camden Park.
 His Camden Park Estate comprised 60,000 acres by the end of the 1820s.

-Macarthur also had a troop of Aboriginal bodyguards who lived with their families under his patronage on the grounds of the Camden Park Estate.
+Macarthur also employed a group of Aboriginal bodyguards who lived with their families under his patronage on the grounds of the Camden Park Estate.

 Australian Agricultural Company

 In 1824, a scheme Macarthur had promoted for many years came into existence: a chartered company to mass-produce and export Australian wool.
 This was the Australian Agricultural Company (AACo).
-A royal charter allowed the company of 365 initial shareholders investing a combined capital of £1,000,000 to acquire a 1,000,000 acre land grant north of Port Stephens.
+A royal charter allowed the company of 365 initial shareholders investing a combined capital of £1,000,000 to acquire a 1,000,000-acre land grant north of Port Stephens.
 Macarthur was one of the original directors of the London company and the committee established in New South Wales to manage its operations consisted of his son, son-in-law and nephew.
 Within the first year these committee members had skimmed around £12,000 of the company's money, while most of the sheep used to stock the massive operation were bought from Macarthur at great profit to him.

 Although the AACo came close to becoming insolvent in its early years under the Macarthurs, it went on to become a successful company which still exists today.
 Macarthur was also a founding investor in the Bank of Australia (1826).